tensorpack/benchmarks/ResNet-Horovod/README.md

 	 The main motivation to use a separate data loader is to make performance tuning easier.
 3. Remove some MPI arguments if running with plain TCP.
    See https://github.com/uber/horovod/blob/master/docs/benchmarks.md for details.
-	 But performance will be bad.
+   It will then have much worse scaling efficiency.

 ```bash
 # Benchmark data speed: